software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-project-initialization.md

 src = "."
 ```

-The `src` crate is then imported in our tests in following manner:
+The `src` crate is then imported in our tests in the following manner:
 ```
 use src::main::fib;
 ```